catholicmelb/parish-handbook/docs/contents/4-property.md

 It is a structure composed of many niches to permit the interment of the ashes of those who have been cremated.

-Sample **General conditions for a memorial garden and columbarium** **(document link to come)** have been made available by the Archdiocese, including an agreement for internment right template.
+Sample **[General conditions for a memorial garden and columbarium](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Policy%20Docs_Cremated%20Remains_2012.pdf?csf=1&web=1&e=uGfeEd)** have been made available by the Archdiocese, including an agreement for internment right template.

-The Archdiocese has also published policy guidance in **Guidelines relating to the conservation of ashes in the case of cremation (document link to come)**, to assist parish priests and PFC advisers to:
+The Archdiocese has also published policy guidance in **[Guidelines relating to the conservation of ashes in the case of cremation](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Policy%20Docs_Cremated%20Remains_2012.pdf?csf=1&web=1&e=uGfeEd)**, to assist parish priests and PFC advisers to:

 * understand the procedures to follow when establishing and maintaining columbariums
 * respond to requests from parishioners to lay to rest a deceased’s ashes.